Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 However, you may find that you lose air as you do this.
 Alternatively you could knot both balloons and then tie them together.
 Whatever method you use, stay consistent for all clusters.

-Now cross the two pairs of balloons (fig. 4), and then twist them around once, so that you have both colors directly opposing each other (fig. 5).
-This first cluster can now be put in position at the base of your stand (fig. 6).
+Now cross the two balloon pairs (fig. 4), and then twist them around once, so that you have both colors directly opposing each other (fig. 5).
+This first balloon quad can now be put in position at the base of your balloon stand (fig. 6).

 To avoid confusion, once you begin constructing the spiral, always pass the conduit between the two white balloons of every new cluster that you attach.